tspascoal-ce-dev/ghas-workshop/_labs/lab4.md

 4. Under the **Dependency Review** workflow, click **Configure**.

 <details>

   ![image](images/lab-4-1-1.png)
 </details>

-5. Review the action and its defaults on line 32-39.
+5. Review the action **actions/dependency-review-action** and its inputs after **with:**.
 This action can also block specific open source license types.
 6. In the upper right, click on **Commit changes...**
 7. Since we have a ruleset, we have to create a branch and merge this to main via pull request.
 Create a branch and commit (**Propose changes**) the changes.

 <details>

   ![image](images/lab-4-1-2.png)
 </details>

-8. On the next screen, use the Copilot icon in the formatting bar to generate a pull request description.
+8. On the next screen, If you have a Copilot lience use the Copilot icon  in the formatting bar to generate a pull request description.

 <details>

   ![image](images/lab-4-1-3.png)
 </details>